FerranMarin/py_uniswap_price_listener/README.md

 ## How to run the program?

-Simply `docker-compose build` and `docker-compose app up`.
-That should initiate the listening process and expose to localhost the website so simply accesing localhost:80 should be enough while running this docker container to see the pairs loading and the price updates afterwards.

-If you wish to run tests, `docker-compose run tests` or `poetry run pytest`.

 To install the code locally you will need poetry (https://python-poetry.org/) installed as this is my prefered way to manage dependencies in Python.

+Simply `poetry run python upl/app.py` will start a flask server

+If you wish to run tests, `poetry run pytest`.

 ## TODO's

 - Make the page nicer!
-- Few Dockerfile optimizations
+- Test Flask app
+- Dockerize aplication